-The Center seeks a full-time attorney to support its commitment to improving public health and achieving health equity through policy change.
-The successful candidate will have experience in public health, public policy, or government relations; a record of effectively communicating complex issues to lay audiences, excellent written, interpersonal and presentation skills; ability to work independently and as part of a team, and ability to balance competing priorities.
+The Center seeks a full-time staff attorney to support its commitment to improving public health and achieving health equity through policy change.
+The successful candidate will have experience in public health law, public policy, or government relations; a record of effectively communicating complex issues to lay audiences, excellent written, interpersonal, and presentation skills; demonstrated time management competency, ability to take initiative and work both independently and as part of a team; and is comfortable balancing competing, sometimes shifting priorities.
 Responsibilities include closely working with the Director to develop and execute the Center’s grant deliverables, and developing expertise in tobacco control, cancer prevention, and other public health policy areas.
+The staff attorney may also play a role in securing future Center funding.
 Occasional travel is required.

-- J.D. from an accredited law school;
+- J.D. from an accredited law school

-- Public policy development, policy advocacy, and/or government relations experience;
+- Public policy development, policy advocacy, and/or government relations experience

-- Demonstrated interest in public health or public policy development;
+- Demonstrated interest in public health or public policy development

-- Supervisory experience; and
+- Supervisory experience

 Legal Oversight and Programmatic Role:

-- Supervising and producing all legal content of the Center, including technical reports, model policies, fact sheets, website content, newsletters, case law reviews, and legal memoranda;
+- Supervising and producing all legal content of the Center, including technical reports, model policies, fact sheets, website content, newsletters, case law reviews, and legal memoranda

-- Proactively communicating with client states’ tobacco control and public health community and municipal officials to support public health community education and effective policy development and implementation;
+- Proactively communicating with client states’ tobacco control and public health community and municipal officials to support public health community education and effective policy development and implementation

-- Responding to requests for technical assistance in crafting, enacting, and implementing local laws;
+- Responding to requests for technical assistance in crafting, enacting, and implementing local laws

-- Pursuing funding opportunities.
+- Pursuing grants and other funding opportunities

-- Participating in and presenting at national and state conferences, trainings, and webinars;
+- Participating in and presenting at national and state conferences, trainings, and webinars

-- Engaging with federal, national, state and local tobacco control and public health advocates;
+- Engaging with federal, national, state and local tobacco control and public health advocates

-- Developing and maintaining relationships with client organizations and municipal officials;
+- Developing and maintaining relationships with client organizations and municipal officials

-- Raising the Center’s visibility as a client resource.
+- Raising the Center’s visibility as a client resource